Charge noise suppression in capacitively coupled singlet-triplet spin qubits under magnetic field: Introduction

 Gate operations on two singlet-triplet qubits coupled by capacitive interactions typically have fidelities $\sim$72\% \cite{Shulman.12} and can be improved to $\sim$90\% \cite{Nichol.17} by applying large magnetic gradient.
 However, to meet the stringent requirement for quantum error correction, suppression of charge noise becomes emergent.
 Theoretical calculations \cite{Taylor.05}, particularly using variations of the configuration interaction (CI) method \cite{Stepanenko.07,Srinivasa.15,Li.12,Yang.11}, are widely employed to search for the sweet spots.
 Ref.~\cite{Yang.11} proposes that there exists a sweet spot when the two singlet-triplet qubits are aligned at an appropriate angle, while Ref.~\cite{Wolfe.17} claims that a sweet spot may appear at a certain detuning value.
 However, these results are obtained from the Hund-Mulliken approximation keeping the lowest orbital in each quantum-dot, and it is unclear whether the results hold when higher orbitals are taken into account.
 Furthermore, Ref.~\cite{Wolfe.17} assumed that the charge states of each qubit are independent of each other, but that assumption breaks down in the parameter regime where the sweet spot was claimed to occur.
 Refs.~\cite{Nielsen.12,Hiltunen.14,Buterakos.19}, using a more sophisticated CI method either by involving excited orbitals or populating the quantum-dot system with $s$-type Gaussian functions, have shown that, while a sweet spot may exist for the capacitive two-qubit coupling, it is \emph{not} at the same time a sweet spot for single-qubit exchange interactions, which limits the usefulness of those prior results in experiments.

 All these previous CI calculations were performed without an external magnetic field.
 In this Letter, we show, using full CI calculations, that a range of \emph{nearly} sweet spots appear in the coupled singlet-triplet qubit system, when a strong enough magnetic field is applied externally.
 Around these nearly sweet spots, both the capacitive coupling and the single-qubit exchange interactions are very weakly dependent on the charge noise, making possible high fidelity manipulations.
-We demonstrate that operating in the nearly-sweet-spot regime yields the entangling gate with fidelity much higher compared to the previous proposals \cite{Nielsen.12,Hiltunen.14,Buterakos.19}.
+We demonstrate that operating in the nearly-sweet-spot regime yields the entangling gate with fidelity much higher compared to the previous proposals \cite{Nielsen.12,Nichol.17}.
 Moreover, the extended range of this nearly-sweet-spot regime allows for application of shortcuts to adiabaticity for the ramping pulses to and from the operating point, which leads to about one order of magnitude improvement in the gate fidelity.
+In contrast to \cite{Nichol.17} by which high fidelity entangling gate results from application of large magnetic gradient on singly occupied dots, our model benefits from strong capacitive coupling with weak coupling to charge-noise.
 Our results should facilitate realization of high-fidelity two-qubit gates in singlet-triplet qubit systems.